Maude Kathleen Deasey: Australian Women's Army Service

 When the Australian Women's Army Service formed in August 1941 Deasey was once of the first women to join and was recruited to be one of its officers.
 She was appointed the assistant-controller of the Southern Command by November 1941 and soon after, on 28 January 1947, was promoted to major.
-In her role she was responsible for establishing the services structure in Victoria and, in 1942 alone, was responsible for enlisting and training more then 5,000 new recruits.
+In her role she was responsible for establishing the services structure in Victoria and, in 1942 alone, was responsible for enlisting and training more than 5,000 new recruits.
 One of the other officers she worked closely with was Isla Victoria Murphy.

 In May 1943 she was transferred to the First Army headquarters in Toowoomba in Queensland (again as the assistant-controller) before, in October 1943, she was moved back to Melbourne where she was seconded by the Royal Australian Army Chaplains' Department.
 In this role she acted as an advisor to the chaplains-general, particularly in regards to ensuring that the 30,000 women in Army service, including the Australian Army Nursing Service and the Australian Army Medical Women's Service, were able to maintain contact with their churches.
 The role also involved extensive travel throughout Australia and the South-West Pacific.